lpabon/spc1/README.md

 I created a simple test file to visualize the I/O pattern of NetApp's spc1 workload.

 # IO Pattern
-Here is an example IO pattern for a simulation running 50 mil IOs.
+Here is an example IO pattern for a simulation running 50 mil IOs using HRRW_V2.
 The simulation ran with an ASU1 (Data Store) size of 45GB, ASU1 (User Store) size of 45GB, and ASU3 (Log) size of 10GB.

 ![asu1_r](images/asu1_r.png)